 - Have a government-issued photo ID card available.

 - Find a well-lit space and be ready for a room scan before the assessment.

-- One piece of blank paper to be used during the assessment.
-Please destroy the form upon completion of the exam.
+- Prepare one piece of blank paper to be used during the exam.
+Please destroy the paper upon completion.

 When it's time for your appointment:

-- Open Google Chrome and Log into your ATI student account: My ATI tab > Test tab.
+- Open Google Chrome and Log into your ATI student account: My ATI tab > Assessments tab.

-- Click the Add Product button and enter the assessment ID that the proctor provided.
+- Click the Add Product button and enter the assessment ID that was provided by the proctor.